oogles/vagrant-django/docs/config.rst

 env.sh
 ======

+Location: ``provision/config/env.sh``

-The primary configuration file is ``provision/config/env.sh``.
-This file is required.
+The primary configuration file is ``env.sh``.
 It is simply a shell script that gets executed by the provisioning scripts to load the variables it contains.
 Each of the variables is discussed below.
 An example file is included.

 .. note::